BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 ### Token Conversion

 Once a token pair proposal passes, the module allows for the conversion of that token pair.
-Holders of native Cosmos coins and IBC vouchers on the Evmos chain can convert their Coin into ERC20 Tokens, which can then be used in Evmos EVM, by creating a `ConvertCoin` Tx.
+Holders of native Butane coins and IBC vouchers on the Butane chain can convert their Coin into ERC20 Tokens, which can then be used in Butane EVM, by creating a `ConvertCoin` Tx.
-Vice versa, the `ConvertERC20` Tx allows holders of ERC20 tokens on the Evmos chain to convert ERC-20 tokens back to their native Cosmos Coin representation.
+Vice versa, the `ConvertERC20` Tx allows holders of ERC20 tokens on the Butane chain to convert ERC-20 tokens back to their native Butane Coin representation.

 Depending on the ownership of the ERC20 contract, the ERC20 tokens either follow a burn/mint or a transfer/escrow mechanism during conversion.